 Dr. Tricia Zucker is an Associate Professor in the Children’s Learning Institute at the University of Texas Health Science Center at Houston.
 She serves as CLI’s Co-Director with April Crawford, Ph.D. and holds the Harriet and Joe Foster Distinguished Professorship.
 Dr. Zucker’s research interests include interventions designed to address reading, language, and academic difficulties.
-She has expertise in evidence-based curriculum and instruction, effective use of technology for learning, family- and school-based interventions, and early childhood assessment.
-She is an expert in early literacy and language development, including development of inferential language skills.
+She has expertise in evidence-based curriculum and instruction, aligned family- and school-based interventions, and assessment development.
 Her research focuses on children who are at-risk for learning disabilities and English learners from birth through elementary grades.

 |Tricia Zucker, Ph.D.|

 |Associate Professor and Co-Director of the Children's Learning Institute|